-Limited Negotiability of Advisory Fees: Although DCA has established the aforementioned fee schedule(s), we retain the discretion to negotiate alternative fees on a client-by-client basis.
+Limited Negotiability of Advisory Fees: DCA retains the discretion to negotiate alternative fees on a client-by-client basis.
 Client facts, circumstances and needs are considered in determining the fee schedule, as well as the scope of services to be provided to the family.
 Additional factors include types of assets to be placed under management, anticipated future additional assets and related accounts; and portfolio style and account composition.